 My doctoral research elaborated on the integration of material and immaterial dimensions in processes of place construction through a study of the transformations of Swedish rural small holdings into second homes during the 20th century.
 To download my thesis, Torpets transformationer: Materialitet, representation och praktik från år 1850 till 2010, see http://su.diva-portal.org/smash/record.jsf?pid=diva2%3A438591&dswid=-5220

-Lagerqvist, M (accepted): My Goodness, My Heritage!
+Lagerqvist, M (2015): My Goodness, My Heritage!
 Constructing Good Heritage in the Irish Economic Crisis.
-Culture Unbound Journal of Current Cultural Research.
+Culture Unbound Journal of Current Cultural Research, 7: 285-306

-Lagerqvist, M (in press): Book-review of Peter Aronsson & Lizette Gradén (eds.), Performing Nordic Heritage: Everyday Practices and Institutional culture (Farnham: Ashgate 2013. in Historisk tidskrift.
+Lagerqvist, M (2015): Book-review of Peter Aronsson & Lizette Gradén (eds.), Performing Nordic Heritage: Everyday Practices and Institutional culture Farnham: Ashgate 2013.
+Historisk tidskrift 2015:2.

 Lagerqvist, M (2014): The importance of an old rural cottage: Media representation and construction of a national idyll in post-war Sweden.
 Journal of Rural Studies.
 Volume 36C, October 2014, pp. 33-41

 Lagerqvist, M och Doughty, K (2014): The pan flute musicians at Sergels torg: Between global flows and specificities of place, in L. Murray & S. Upstone (eds) Researching and representing mobilities: Transdisciplinary encounters.
 Palgrave Publishing.
 Pp. 150-169